ekonda/kutana/README.md

 English | [Русский](README.ru.md)

 # Kutana
-The engine for developing bots for soc. networks, instant messengers and other systems.
+The engine for developing bots for social networks, instant messengers and other systems.

 Nice foundation for bot using kutana engine - [kubot](https://github.com/ekonda/kubot).